Entropiemaximun/Raise_and_lower_by_autosteer_board/README.md

  --------------------------------------------------------
-  The timing  of 255  deliver an infinite timing  to the next operation
+  The timing  of 255  delivers an infinite timing  to the next operation.

 ![screen](https://user-images.githubusercontent.com/88970536/226169083-d34481fc-06cf-4a41-8f5c-9b3e73b813ab.png)
 in case of stop or release activ switch   it stop the action